Double-slit experiment revisited: Introduction

 Diffraction and interference phenomena occupy a prominent place in the phenomenology of quantum physics, Young's double-slit experiment (DSE) being an archetypal example which, according to Feynman ``has in it the heart of quantum mechanics'' \cite{Feynman}.
 Quantum physicists have discussed the DSE and augments thereof, e.g., the which-way \cite{Zurek,WWM}, or the delayed-choice DSE \cite{Wheeler}, with varying degrees of rigour.
-Several notable realisations employing \emph{single} electrons \cite{Batelaan,tonomura}, neutrons \cite{neutronsA,neutronsB}, atoms \cite{atomDS,Pfau}, and even macro-molecules \cite{molecules} have been performed.
-However, an \emph{essential} aspect of this paradigmatic experiment amenable to observation, \emph{viz.}, the arrival (or detection) times of the particle at the detector, remains elusive.
+Several notable realizations employing \emph{single} electrons \cite{Batelaan,tonomura}, neutrons \cite{neutronsA,neutronsB}, atoms \cite{atomDS,Pfau}, and even macro-molecules \cite{molecules} have been performed.

-While it is practically impossible to predict exactly where or when the particle will scintillate on the screen in a given experimental run, \emph{every} discussion of the DSE is at least concerned with the interference fringes formed by the accumulation of single-particle impact positions depicted, e.g., in Fig.\ \ref{Fig1}~(a).
-What tends to be overlooked, however, is that each imprinted position with screen coordinates \((x,y)\) is associated with a definite, albeit random, detection-time \(t_f\)---the time-of-flight (ToF) of the particle from the source to the screen.
-Figure \ref{Fig1}~(b) gives the distribution of \(t_f\) and the \(x\)-screen-coordinate of the very same detection events underlying Fig.\ \ref{Fig1}~(a).
-Therefore, specifying the distribution of \(t_f\) (or, better, the joint probability distribution of \(x\), \(y\), and \(t_f\)) is indispensable for a satisfactory account of the DSE, or any other scattering experiment for that matter.
-In this letter, we try to fill this gap between theory and practice.
+The interference fringes in a DSE are formed by the accumulation of single-particle impact positions on a screen.
+What tends to be overlooked, however, is that each imprinted position with screen coordinates \((x,y)\) is associated with a definite, but random, time of flight\footnote{Also known as arrival time, transit time, or detection time.} (ToF) \(\tf\), given by the (measured) time of detection on the screen minus the (known) time of emission at the source.
+Therefore, specifying the joint distribution \(\rho(x,y,\tf)\)---whose marginal \(\int\! \dd{\tf} \rho(x,y,\tf)\) provides the pattern of the fringes---is indispensable for a satisfactory account of the DSE, or any other scattering experiment for that matter\cite{werner86,DDGZ,viale,DurrTeufel}.